imechemi/monlam-bodyig/mac/README.md

 #### Steps

-1. To copy fonts and keyboards to your computer, run the following command
+1. To copy fonts and keyboards to your computer, run the following command in your Terminal app

         curl -s https://raw.githubusercontent.com/imechemi/monlam-bodyig/master/mac/install.sh | bash